frudas24/drive-2.0-spike/README.md

 * can we detect third-party extensions blocking access to drive and offer some more meaningful error messages?
   * disconnect
   * ABP

-* can we offer a better experience using auto-saved drive realtime apps?
   * images stored on drive to avoid message size problems and remove capacity problems?
     * maybe use thumbmnails from the hangouts spike?
     * how does this work with exporters? can we grab them locally via CORS?